BBQ recipes, product reviews, & how-to's

 The Smoke in action.

 I love using my digital thermometers.
-I love the quick, accurate reading I get from the Thermopop and even quicker response from the Thermapen Mk4.
+I love the quick, accurate reading I get from the Thermopop and even quicker response from the Thermapen ONE.
 So when Thermoworks released a new device that caters to BBQ’ers like myself, I had to pretend my other awesome digital thermometers wouldn’t suffice and that I needed yet another one.
 Fortunately, I was able to get my hands on the Smoke the day before making turkey for Thanksgiving dinner.

 The total package.
 See what I did there?